LukePappa/Ourism/text.md

-The essence of existence is the Divine, and one’s true purpose is to attune to it through contemplative prayer.
-The fruits of attunement are discipline in ascetic practice, social conduct, emotional regulation, and labor.
+The essence of existence is the Divine.
+Union with the Divine through contemplative prayer constitutes true fulfillment.
+The fruits of the Unitive Life are discipline in ascetic practice, social conduct, emotional regulation, and labor.